Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services_with_python_api/intro_to_snowpark_container_services_with_python_api.md

 These commands are also listed in [`03_rest_service.py`](https://github.com/Snowflake-Labs/sfguide-intro-to-snowpark-container-services/blob/main/03_rest_service.py)

 ### Create and Test the Service Function
-Once the service is up and running, we will create a Service Function that allows us to call our REST API's function via SQL.
+Once the service is up and running, we will create a Service Function that allows us to call our REST API's function via Python Connector.
 First, let's create a table and then create a Service function:
 ```Python API
 # Connect as CONTANTAINER_USE_ROLE
 connection_container_user_role = connect(**CONNECTION_PARAMETERS_CONTAINER_USER_ROLE)